4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 **What are the goals for clustering?**

--We want observations in different clusters to be dissimilar to each other
+- We want observations in different clusters to be dissimilar to each other

--Homogeneity: We want observations in the same cluster to be similar to each other.
+- Homogeneity: We want observations in the same cluster to be similar to each other.

--Find natural groupings.
+- Find natural groupings.

--We want to minimize the variance inside a cluster.
+We want to minimize the variance inside a cluster.

 **What are the inputs and outputs?**